Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/update-custom-plugin.md

 * **No change to plugin schema:** Editing a custom plugin's logic **without** any change in schema doesn't cause the control plane to go out of sync with the data planes.

-In that situation, you only need to make sure that each data plane node has the correct logic.
+  In this situation, you only need to make sure that each data plane node has the correct logic.
   The schema on the control plane doesn't need to be updated.

 * **Changes to plugin schema:** If the schema needs to change, you must update both the schema in
 {{site.konnect_short_name}} and the plugin code itself on each data plane node.